 - I-J In addition to the Silver Star, Technician Fourth Class Sinton Jones Jr was also awarded the Distinguished Service Cross.
 Private First Class Joph Ito, a medic with the famed 442nd Regimental Combat Team (Nisei Volunteers), raced across 150 yards of open terrain under sniper, machine gun and artillery fire to reach and treat 5 wounded comrades.
 Also on this page, one of only two known three-time recipients of the Combat Medic Badge, Technician Fifth Grade Henry Jenkins' first Silver Star citation.
 He earned his second in the Korean War.

 - K Private Robert Kalish was captured twice by the enemy.
 While a prisoner, he treated two seriously wounded comrades and negotiated their release, his release, and a vehicle to transport them to friendly lines.
+Captain John T. Kelly Jr. was a Dental Corps officer.
+CPT Robert S. Kinoshita is a double recipient of the Silver Star, double recipient of the Bronze Star with V device

 - L Private First Class Vincent Lanasa, while under both friendly and enemy fire, persuaded an enemy aid station to surrender.

 - M Although wounded, Technician Fifth Grade Tadao Miyamoto of the 442nd Regimental Combat Team, made his way forward to treat 4 comrades.
 He then moved an additional 40 yards forward to treat and pull an enemy officer back to friendly territory.
 This produced an unexpected benefit.
 See his citation.
+Captain Cornelius Mahoney is one of only two known Army Soldiers to receive the Silver Star from the U.S. Navy in World War II.
+Captains John S. Martin and Paul H. Maurer were Dental Corps officers.

 - N- P Even after traumatic amputation of his left leg, Private James Orr continued to provide first aid to the wounded at the cost of his life.